CitiesSkylinesModding/UrbanDevKit/README.md

 specifically the Angular one.

 Scope can be one or more of the following:
-- `ui`: for changes in UrbanDevKit's UI libraries;
+- `jsdk`: for changes in UrbanDevKit's UI libraries;
-- `dotnet`: for changes in UrbanDevKit's .NET libraries;
+- `netdk`: for changes in UrbanDevKit's .NET libraries;
 - `testmod`: for changes in the test mods (don't forget there is also the `test()` commit type);
 - Propose new scopes if needed!